0fie/Maika/README.md

 file into your dotfiles directory and then import it.

 #### If you're not using Nix or NixOS
 Go to the [releases](https://github.com/0fie/Dotfiles/releases).
-You'll find configs for Hyprland, Kitty and more!
+The v1.0.0-other-distros archive contains regular .conf files for Hyprland, Kitty and more!

 <hr>